 - To find abnormal blood vessel formations inside your brain

-- To evaluate a tumor that is fed by blood vessels
+- To assess a tumor that is fed by blood

 Other risks include: